-Is there a way of getting cloud software without using “subscription” models?
+Is there a way of getting cloud EPOS software without using “subscription” models?

 We hear this a lot.
 We could offer reasons we think subscription models are better – namely, that software companies allocate their developer resources to the “latest” version – and you’re always on the latest version.
-Or that there’s no funny business around trying to get you to “upgrade” by letting the older software become geriatric.
-We could even argue that for you, operational expenditure (monthly costs) are preferable to capital expenditure (buying stuff outright) when it comes to financial planning.
+Or that there’s no funny business around trying to get you to “upgrade” by letting the older software become old and rickety.
+We could even argue that operational expenditure (monthly costs) is easier to plan for than capital expenditure (buying stuff outright).

 But if we’re honest, the real reason that software companies have gone “subscription” is this: because their income is more predictable, they’re easier to invest in, or to loan money to.
 Because they’re easier to invest in or loan money to, subscription software companies dominate their rivals who sell things outright.
 They hoover up the best software talent and produce the best products.

 Because they have the best products, here we are recommending them to you, even though you tell us you don’t like subscription models.
 The good news is this: the software is better as a direct consequence of your subscription billing.